OsamaTbaileh/UltimateInventory/README.md

 <br/><br/>

 ## There are Still plenty of Screens and Photos That You Need to See.
-If You Got The Desire, Please Click [HERE](https://github.com/OsamaTbaileh/UltimateInventory/tree/main/static/assets){: .red-link}
+If You Got The Desire, Please Click [HERE](https://github.com/OsamaTbaileh/UltimateInventory/tree/main/static/assets)

 ## Getting Started: